Subsets of DataFrames#

 small_df.loc['MSFT':'AMZN']

-price | name | assets_current | liab_current | |
+| price | name | assets_current | liab_current | |

-ticker | ||||
+| ticker | ||||

-MSFT | 200 | Microsoft Corp | 181.92 | 72.31 |
+| MSFT | 200 | Microsoft Corp | 181.92 | 72.31 |

-GOOG | 1677 | Alphabet Inc | 152.58 | 45.22 |
+| GOOG | 1677 | Alphabet Inc | 152.58 | 45.22 |

-AMZN | 3535 | Amazon.com Inc | 96.33 | 87.81 |
+| AMZN | 3535 | Amazon.com Inc | 96.33 | 87.81 |

-Columns with .loc
+Columns with .loc#

-We can also pass a second argument to .loc
+We can also pass a second argument to .loc to specify the columns we want.

 firm_list = ['MSFT', 'GOOG']